JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 ```
 And you'll find all the directories (after `-cp`) included in the running Kafka Connect.

-- Note that a folder called `cp-base-new` is widely used in the Single mode, but not very well documented.
+- Note that a folder called `cp-base-new` is widely used in the Single mode, but is not very well documented.
-- Setting your deployment to 1 replicas will run Kafka Connect in Single mode, while setting it to 2 or more will run it in Distributed mode.
+- Setting your deployment to 1 replicas will run Kafka Connect in Single mode while setting it to 2 or more will run it in Distributed mode.
 :::

 ### Deploying in K8s
-This should be fairly straightforward, as we are using the Confluent's Kafka Connect Docker image, which is already prepared to be deployed in K8s.
+This should be fairly straightforward, as we are using Confluent's Kafka Connect Docker image, which is already prepared to be deployed in K8s.
-Confluent provides a [Helm chart](https://github.com/confluentinc/cp-helm-charts/blob/master/charts/cp-kafka-connect/README.md) as example, so it should be easy.
+Confluent provides a [Helm chart](https://github.com/confluentinc/cp-helm-charts/blob/master/charts/cp-kafka-connect/README.md) as an example, so it should be easy.
 You can also create your own.

 ### Using MSK (Kafka)
 If you are using the AWS's Kafka version, MSK, and you are authenticating using IAM, you will need to do a few things:
 - Configure some environment variables in Kafka Connect
-- Add the required AWS libraries to the class path
+- Add the required AWS libraries to the classpath

 #### Environment variables
 `CONNECT_BOOTSTRAP_SERVERS` will have the brokers, as usual, but using the `9098` port.